shawarma-man/WriteUps/Proving Grounds/Resourced.md

 C:\Windows\system32>
 ```

-That's it for this box it really challenging and fun, Thanks for reading through this writeup :)
+That's it for this box it was really challenging and fun, Thanks for reading through this writeup :)